 Activities at Site:

-- On hearing the evacuation siren as per Site Supervisors instruction all Site Employees working in the site shall move towards AP in the site.
+- On hearing the evacuation siren as per Site Supervisors instruction all Site Employees working in the site shall move towards assembly point in the site.

-- While moving Employees shall observe the wind direction from the windsocks located a nearby area in the site and move perpendicular to the wind direction to AP.
+- While moving Employees shall observe the wind direction from the windsocks located a nearby area in the site and move perpendicular to the wind direction to assembly point.

 - The bus driver shall start the bus from Site Office and move towards the gathering area.

 - The bus driver shall park without obstructing any fire hydrant or blocking the road to collect the Site Employees in the site.